• Skip to primary navigation

 But the more I started digging into different homeschooling “gurus” out there by listening to their podcasts, reading their books, and attending conferences, the more I started to really think about my own philosophies on teaching and learning.
 As a result, our homeschool experience has taken a certain form.

 We are very relaxed homeschoolers.
-If anything, I’d say we’re what you call “unschoolers”, but I’m not attached to any one label.
+If anything, I’d say we’re “eclectic” because I’m not attached to any one label.
+We’re a little bit Classical.
+A little bit Charlotte Mason.
+A little bit “unschooly”.
+Very much delight and interest-driven.
 I’ve had many years to think about it though, and that gift of time is not lost on me.

 So my first piece of advice to all you new homeschool parents is this: